awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 | --- | --- |
 |   `Bool`   |  Boolean matching  |

-For example, the following statement uses the `Bool` condition operator with the `aws:SecureTransport` key to specify that the request must use SSL\.
+For example, this identity\-based policy uses the `Bool` condition operator with the `aws:SecureTransport` key to deny all S3 actions on a bucket and its contents if the request is not over SSL\.

+**Important**
+This policy does not allow any actions\.
+Use this policy in combination with other policies that allow specific actions\.

 ```
 {
   "Version": "2012-10-17",
+  "Statement": [
-  "Statement": {
+    {
-    "Effect": "Allow",
+      "Sid": "BooleanExample",
-    "Action": "iam:*AccessKey*",
+      "Action": "s3:*",
+      "Effect": "Deny",
-    "Resource": "arn:aws:iam::account-id:user/*",
+      "Resource": [
+        "arn:aws:s3:::DOC-EXAMPLE-BUCKET",
+        "arn:aws:s3:::DOC-EXAMPLE-BUCKET/*"
+      ],
-    "Condition": {"Bool": {"aws:SecureTransport": "true"}}
+      "Condition": {
+        "Bool": {
+          "aws:SecureTransport": "false"
         }
+      }
+    }
+  ]
 }
 ```